Advanced Blending Solutions

 4. The aim of the composition of the blend is also to reduce the corrosion to its minimum, and by that to prevent any unnecessary shut downs for maintenance and repair of corrosion failures.

 guarantee the formation of a uniform blend, produced throughout the entire blending process.
 Crude Oil process analyzers are effective in measuring crude oil, as, in contrast to optical spectroscopic methods, opacity is not a restricting parameter in its application.
-The MOD-4100 process analyzer provides accurate on-line real time analytical data of the quality of the blend in process.
+The MOD-4100 process analyzer provides accurate on-line real-time analytical data on the quality of the blend-in process.

 To give an answer to the increased required consumption of heavy and opportunity crudes in blending processes to minimize the cost of the CDU feedstock and the dynamics during blending of different crudes, MOD-4100 measurements and crude blending model software are integrated into one package.

-Modcon’s turn-key solution, establishes an advanced blending system by integration of on-line process analytical results with blending simulation software.
+Modcon’s turn-key solution establishes an advanced blending system by integrating of on-line process analytical results with blending simulation software.

 For further details and specifications